karenlyyys/movie_api/README.md

 Key features:

-+Return a list of ALL movies to the user
++ Return a list of ALL movies to the user

-+Return data (description, genre, director, image URL, whether it’s featured or not) about a single movie by title to the user
++ Return data (description, genre, director, image URL, whether it’s featured or not) about a single movie by title to the user

   Return data about a genre (description) by name/title (e.g., “Thriller”)